abhi0395/mycv/README.md

 ## Research Interests

-My research primarily revolves around investigating gas flows within the galaxy halo, commonly referred to as the circumgalactic medium, using quasar absorption lines.
-I explore the connection between these gas flows and the formation and evolution of galaxies across different epochs.
-Furthermore, I am deeply interested in developing and learning innovative methodologies for fitting and analysing astronomical spectra coming from large spectroscopic surveys.
-Additionally, fostering a healthy environment where individuals from diverse backgrounds and perspectives can thrive collectively is a core aspect of my professional values.
+My research focuses on understanding the physical properties and kinematics of the circumgalactic medium (CGM) using quasar absorption lines.
+I am particularly interested in the interaction between gas flows and galaxy evolution across cosmic time.
+I also develop and apply innovative methods for analyzing large astronomical datasets, with a strong commitment to fostering diversity and inclusion within the scientific community.

 ## Positions